mohammadkazemi/mmd_kzm_anki/postgres/Postgres.md

 end;
 $$;
 <!-- ================================================================== -->
-In the above example, the statement after exit was not printed as the block was terminated using EXIT before the statement.
-Thus inside the block, only statements before EXIT were executed and after that, the flow simply passes after the block ended.
+In the above example, the statement after exit was {{c1:not}} printed as the block was terminated using EXIT before the statement.
+Thus inside the block, only statements {{c1:before}} EXIT were executed and after that, the flow simply passes {{c1:after}} the block ended.
 ```
 ## Control Flow: PostgreSQL – Continue
 %